recursecenter/blaggregator/README.md

 `pip install -r requirements.txt`

-- Set up your database.
-Install Postgres (it's easy on OSX with [postgres.app](http://postgresapp.com/)) and open a Postgres shell:
+- Install Postgres (it's easy on OSX with [postgres.app](http://postgresapp.com/)) and `pip install psycopg2`.
+Open the app to start your database server running locally.
+Open a Postgres shell:

-`python manage.py dbshell`
+`psql`

 Create your database:

 `CREATE DATABASE blaggregator_dev;`

 The semicolon is critical.
-Then go back to bash and populate the database from the app's models.
-IMPORTANT: when you are creating your admin account, *don't* use the same email address as your Hacker School account or you won't be able to create a user account for yourself.
+IMPORTANT: when you are creating your admin account on the db, *don't* use the same email address as your Hacker School account or you won't be able to create a user account for yourself.
 Do username+root@example.com or something.

+Set up initial tables:

-`python manage.py syncdb`
+`$ python manage.py syncdb`

+and then bring them up to date with the latest South migrations:

+`$ python manage.py migrate`

 If you get this error: